j2thex/ai_army/tasks/prd-notes-app-poc.md

 15. **Search Functionality**: The app must allow users to:
     - Enter search text in a search input field
-    - Search across note titles and content
+    - Search across ALL notes' titles and content (from all users)
     - See results update in real-time as they type
     - Clear search to return to full notes list
     - See search term highlighted or indicated
+    - Search results should respect the "My Notes" vs "All Notes" filter

 16. **Combined Filtering**: The app must support:
-    - Using search and tag filter together
+    - Using search, tag filter, and user filter ("My Notes"/"All Notes") together
-    - Clear indication of active filters
+    - Clear indication of active filters (search term, selected tags, user filter)
     - Easy way to clear all filters
+    - Filter combinations should work intuitively (e.g., search within my notes only)

 ### Design Requirements